WSL: How data sharing can identify leakages in vital water infrastructure

 Introduction

 With almost 20% of water resources in the UK wasted in seepage and escapes, this project used data to enhance leakage detection in water distribution systems, identify barriers to data sharing, and propose solutions that would facilitate cooperation between stakeholders.
-The research focused on the importance of consistent data collection and standardisation, the creation of Trusted Research Environments and collaborative platforms for data confidentiality, to enable access to infrastructure data for faster detection of leaks.
+The research identified barriers to high-quality data collection and standardisation and the need for data confidentiality and high-performance computing in collaborative Trusted Research Environments, to enable access to infrastructure data for effective detection of leaks.
+In addition, the study provides a comprehensive data description framework for leakage detection, serving as a foundation and reference for the development of machine learning and other advanced data-driven methods.

-The DAFNI-DINI project allowed Professor Varga and her team at University College London (UCL) to further explore the efficacy of water systems, building on an existing project with DSIT, which involved creating algorithms for predicting water systems leakage.
+The DAFNI-DINI project allowed Professor Varga and her team at University College London (UCL) to further explore the efficacy of water systems, building on a Manchester Prize gAIn Water project with DSIT, which involved creating algorithms for predicting water systems leakage.

 The challenges

-Water is a critical infrastructure, providing clean, safe water into homes.
-However, there are huge barriers in accessing and sharing water data, with concerns regarding data protection and the potential to expose security vulnerabilities.
+Water is a critical infrastructure, providing clean, potable water into homes,industry and agriculture.
+However, there are barriers in accessing and sharing water data, with concerns regarding data protection and the potential to expose security vulnerabilities.

-Previously, water data had only been shared via individual trusted working partnerships.
-Whilst the team were able to obtain data from water companies, many of those providers were reluctant.
-“We had to build relationships and restart earlier conversations in order to convince water companies that exploratory work on new methods for systems leakage management was worthy of investigation,” explained Professor Varga.
+Data from utilities is shared via individual trusted working partnerships.
+“Academics need to invest in building and developing relationships with utilities on the use cases for data sharing,” explained Professor Liz Varga, Chair in Complex Systems from the Department of Civil, Environmental and Geomatics Engineering, UCL.
+“We had to build relationships and restart earlier conversations in order to convince water companies that exploratory work on new methods for systems leakage management was worthy of investigation.”

 Professor Varga says, “The key research gaps became quickly apparent.
-The absence of a comprehensive method to overcome data-sharing barriers.
-This was coupled with an absence of tailored data standards for leakage management, and an urgent need for a holistic framework to assess benefits and prioritise barriers.”
+The absence of a comprehensive method to overcome data-sharing barriers for water companies was coupled with an absence of tailored data standards for leakage management, and an urgent need for a holistic framework to assess benefits and prioritise barriers.”

 The approach